jwodder/doapi/docs/cli/image.rst

     doapi-image delete [-M|--multiple] <image> ...

 Delete images.
+If any of the given images do not exist, nothing is deleted.
 There is no output.

 Options
 '''''''